-The definitive ranking of two-factor authentication methods
+We rank the best two-factor authentication methods

 Any type of 2FA on an account is better than none at all, and even SMS-based 2FA means you're more protected than you would be if you just relied on a password.
 If you have the patience, a program like Google's Advanced Protection Program can make your online life very secure and almost worry-free.
 But you need to weigh the convenience against the security.

 Personally, I wish SMS-based 2FA would just go away because even I can hack it.
 That means you can, too, if you're willing to do a little bit of reading and some copy-pasting.
-Worse, it means that anyone can hack it and there are people out there that will take the time and energy to try it on any unsuspecting victim they can find.
+Worse, it means that anyone can hack it, and there are people out there that will take the time and energy to try it on any unsuspecting victim they can find.

 In the end, you need to realize that you are a target for online hackers even though you're not a politician or a movie star.
-This means you really do need to take the extra step or two to protect your online accounts and hopefully knowing a little more about how the different methods of two-factor authentication work can help you make the right decision.
+This means you really need to take the extra step or two to protect your online accounts.
+Hopefully, knowing a little more about how the different methods of two-factor authentication work can help you make the right decision.